 Companies that are proactive about ensuring access to future skilled labor also fare better.

 Grassroots apprenticeship programs are gaining in popularity for this reason.

 Companies with documented operating procedures are easier to sell and sell at higher numbers than those without.
 SOPs tell a buyer and a bank underwriter that the company can be easily transitioned.

 While some business owners do this automatically, it’s required in industry certifications like ISO and AS9100.
-Companies with these types of certifications will receive a bump in their valuation.
+Companies with these types of certifications will receive a bump in the valuation.

 Value of Machine Tools – Amount of Collateral for Acquisition Loan

 If the value of the equipment doesn’t fall into these parameters, the lender will seek additional collateral from an acquirer.
-Buyers prefer and will pay more if a business has higher valued machine tools.
+Buyers prefer and will pay more if your business has higher-valued machine tools.